rtconner/laravel-addresses/README.md

 Laravel Addresses Plugin
 ============

-Billing / Shipping address storage.
-Links addresses to a given user_id.
+Link a list of addresses to a user.
+Allows to flag address as primary, billing, or shipping.
+Users have many addresses, but only one primary or shipping or billing.

-Currently this thing is linked closely with Sentry.
+Currently this thing is linked to Sentry.
 I'm trying to remove that dependancy (but not sure how yet)

 #### Composer Install